The importance of domain expertise in data practice.

 For example, a business dealing in perishable goods like vegetables or fresh meat might prefer a FIFO approach, wherein an earlier element, say Monday’s shipment, is sent out before Tuesday’s or Wednesday’s.
 Conversely, a steel manufacturer may opt for convenience and use a LIFO approach wherein the steel bars at the top of the pile (i.e. the last ones in) get shipped out first.
 Caveat: we are experts in neither the perishable goods nor steel industries, so this is, again, purely for illustration purposes.

 This is no different from other jobs.
-In the same manner we demand industry experience from management professionals and sub-specializations from doctors, we need to push for domain expertise and domain knowledge in the data practice.
+In the same manner we demand industry experience from management professionals and sub-specializations from doctors and engineers, we need to push for domain expertise and domain knowledge in the data practice.

 What does this entail?

 For the data practitioner, this means building years of experience and knowledge in a specific domain.
 Go deep rather than broad.

 For the company looking to fill a data position, this means hiring a data practitioner with an industry background, or grooming one from the existing workforce (the second is an option we highly encourage).